 Deductibility Limit on Compensation in Excess of \$1 Million.
-Prior to 2018, Section 162(m) of the Internal Revenue Code generally limited the deductible amount of total annual compensation paid by a public company to each "covered employee" to no more than \$1 million.
-Transition rules allow a deduction for performance-based compensation paid pursuant to a contract in effect as of November 2, 2017, that is not materially modified after such date.
+Section 162(m) of the Internal Revenue Code generally limits the deductible amount of total annual compensation paid by a public company to each "covered employee" to no more than \$1 million.
+A "covered employee" generally includes principal executive officer, principal financial officer and the next three highest paid executive officers.